raghavian/graph_refinement/README.md

 * Basic Pytorch dependency
 * Tested on Pytorch 1.3, Python 3.6
-* Unfortunately, the clinical data used cannot be made public.
+* Currently the clinical data used cannot be made public.
 We are working on making it available.

 ### Usage guidelines ###